Skip to Content

 Causes of Neuropathy in Personal Injury Cases

 Like radiculopathy, neuropathy is often caused by violent accidents.
-Car accidents, truck collisions, and slip and fall incidents can all potentially cause nerve damage throughout the body.
+Car accidents, truck collisions, and slip-and-fall incidents can all potentially cause nerve damage throughout the body.
 The more severe the impact or shaking, the higher the likelihood of nerve irritation or damage.

 Does Neuropathy Ever Go Away?